-Article 199 - Indemnifying damages incurred from provisional measures
+Article 199 - Indemnifying damages incurred by the security of a claim

-- 1. If the court assumes that the enforcement of provisional measures will cause damage to the defendant, the court may enforce the provisional measures and at the same time, request the person who applied to the court for provisional measures to provide security to compensate possible damages that the other party may incur.
+- 1. If the court assumes that the application of a measure of security of a claim may cause damage to the defendant, the court may apply the measure of security of a claim and at the same time, require that the person, who applied to the court for the security of a claim, provide the security for compensation of possible damages of the other party.
 The court may also order the provision of security based on the application of the opposite party. - 2.
 In the case specified in paragraph 1 of this article, a person who has applied to the court for provisional measures shall provide security for possible damages to the defendant within the time limit defined by the court, which must not exceed 30 days.
 Otherwise, the court shall immediately deliver the ruling to cancel the provisional measures, which is subject to appeal in the form of a complaint.
 The time limit for appealing the ruling shall be 5 days.
 This time limit may not be extended.

-3. If the provisional measure applied turns out to be unfounded due to the fact that the plaintiff's claim was dismissed and the corresponding decision entered into force, or due to the fact that the court cancelled the provisional measure under Article 192(2) of this Code, then the party that has obtained its enforcement, shall be obliged to indemnify damages incurred by the other party as a result of the provisional measures been enforced.
+- 3. If the provisional measure applied turns out to be unfounded due to the fact that the plaintiff's claim was dismissed and the corresponding decision entered into force, or due to the fact that the court cancelled the provisional measure under Article 192(2) of this Code, then the party that has obtained its enforcement, shall be obliged to indemnify damages incurred by the other party as a result of the provisional measures been enforced. - [3.
+If the measure applied for securing a claim failed to justify itself due to the fact that the plaintiff's claim was dismissed and the decision entered into legal force, or due to the fact that the court cancelled the measure of security of the claim under Article 192(2) or Article 363(2) of this Code, then the party, which has benefited from the security, shall indemnify damages of the other party he/she has incurred as a result of application of the measure for the security of the claim.
+(Shall become effective from 1 January 2020)]